 The phoneme recognition task chosen for this experiment was the recognition of the voiced stops, i.e., the phonemes "B", "D" and "G".
 The actual tokens were extracted from the utterances using manually selected acoustic-phonetic labels provided with the database[3].
-For speaker MAU, for example, a total of 219 "B"s, 203 "D"s and 260 "G"s were extracted from the training and 227 "B"s, 179 "D"s and 252 "G"s from the testing data.
 Both recognition schemes, the TDNNs and the HMMs, were trained and tested speaker-dependently.
-Thus in both cases, separate networks were trained for each speaker.

 In our database, no preselection of tokens was performed.
 All tokens labeled as one of the three voiced stops were included.
-It is important to note, that since the consonant tokens were extracted from entire utterances and not read in isolation, a significant amount of phonetic variability exists.
-Foremost, there is the variability introduced by the phonetic context out of which a token is extracted.
-Second, the position of a phonemic token within the utterance introduces additional variability2.
-Both of our recognition algorithms are only given the phonemic identity of a token and must find their own ways of representing the fine variations of speech.
+Since the consonant tokens were extracted from entire utterances and not read in isolation, a significant amount of acoustic variability is introduced by the phonetic context and the token's position within the utterance2.
+Both of our recognition algorithms, are only given the phonemic identity of a token and must find their own ways of representing the fine variations of speech.
 Since recognition results based on the training data are not meaningful, we report in the following only the results from open testing, i.e., from performance evaluation over the separate testing data set.